 ABOUT OUR SINGLE MALT SCOTCH CLUBS

 Members of our buyers' club share an enthusiasm for the malt elixir in the most practical way, by saving time and money.
 No initiation or fees of any sort are charged.
 We simply ask that you undertake to remain in the club for the period of one year.
-As a club member you will receive a carefully selected, often unique bottling, complete with background information, shipped directly to your home or office every other month.
-The Single Malt Aficionados' Club is dedicated to seeking out and enjoying the rarest and most classic of truly aged malts, has a limit of $119.99, per shipment on the cost for the bottle itself.(Does not include tax and or shipping) That's it.
+As a club member you will receive a carefully selected, often unique bottling, complete with background information, shipped directly to your home or office every quarter (March, June, September, December).
+The Single Malt Aficionados' Club is dedicated to seeking out and enjoying the rarest and most classic of truly aged malts, has a limit of $139.99, per shipment on the cost for the bottle itself.(Does not include tax and or shipping) That's it.
 No strings just pure enjoyment.